shteeven/catalog-app/README.md

 ## Synopsis

 This Catalog App is the fulfillment of the third project in Udacity's Fullstack Nanodegree.
-The requirements for which are to build a cataloging application using flask and sqlalchemy as a backend and using html to create create a front.
+The requirements for which are to build a cataloging application using flask and sqlalchemy as a backend and using html and css (bootstrap) as a front.
 The app is to take user authentication and keep data safe; allowing only authorized users to perform CRUD operations on data for which they are the creators.
 This does all that and **more**.

 ## Explanation